MicrosoftDocs/architecture-center/docs/reference-architectures/jenkins/index.md

 ### Step 1: Deploy the Jenkins server

-1. Open the [Azure marketplace image for Jenkins][azure-market] in your web browser and select **GET IT NOW** from the left side of the page.
+1. Open the [Azure Marketplace image for Jenkins][azure-market] in your web browser and select **GET IT NOW** from the left side of the page.

 2. Review the pricing details and select **Continue**, then select **Create** to configure the Jenkins server in the Azure portal.